HIS3134 : The Great Patriotic War and its Aftermath

 2) For students to have an in depth understanding of the historiographical debates surrounding the political, economic, social and cultural history of the Soviet war effort and the reconstruction of Soviet society.

 3) For students to consider to what extent the experience of the Great Patriotic War relaunched the Soviet project.

-4) For students to conduct research using primary sources (including visual sources, documents in translation from Russian, and materials originally produced in English) that engaged with historiographical debates.
+4) For students to conduct research using primary sources (including visual sources, documents in translation from Russian, and materials originally produced in English) and to bring that primary research to bear on historiographical debates.

 Outline Of Syllabus

 Outline syllabus, intended as a guide only: week-by-week topics might be slightly different to the following: